masseygeo/earthscape/README.md

 ## Dataset Governance and Versioning

-EarthScape follows semantic versioning in the format **MAJOR.MINOR.PATCH** (e.g., v1.1.0), where version increments reflect changes to dataset content, scope, and reproducibility.

 ### Major releases (vX.0.0)
 - Introduce substantial changes to dataset scope
 - May include new geographic regions, label space or classes, tasks (e.g., additional prediction objectives), or significant additions to input modalities or features